Gaumont: Gaumont Television

 Gaumont Television is the television division of Gaumont which was established in 2010.

 Gaumont opened its first production office dedicated to television series production in 1963.

 In January 2000, in order for Gaumont to refocus on its film production and cinema multiplex businesses, Gaumont sold off its remaining shares of its former television company GTV Productions (the original Gaumont Television) to its president Christian Charret alongside French television production company Tele Images whom merged it with GTV Productions as it became a subsidiary of Tele Images whilst retaining the GTV name as Tele Images began distributing GTV's series and its programming library worldwide through Tele Images' distribution division Tele Images International.

-Logo
+Apple TV pushed the release date of Gaumont's scripted drama series to 4 March 2026, The Hunt (Traqués), after investigating claims that the show may have been plagiarized from the 1973 novel, Shoot (as well as the 1976 USA/Canadian film of the same name).
+The similarities were significant as The Hunt is now billed as "a series by Cédric Anger based on the novel Shoot by Douglas Fairbairn, which was first adapted into a feature film of the same name, directed by Harvey Hart from a screenplay by Richard Berg."
+The adjustment follows deals that Gaumont has made with the rightsholders of the book and film.
+(Fairbairn died in 1997).
+The six-episode series is executive produced by Sidonie Dumas, Isabelle Degeorges, Clémentine Vaudaux and Alexis Barqueiro.

+Visual identity

 Léon Gaumont selected the ox-eye daisy as the company logo to pay homage to his mother, whose first name was Marguerite (Daisy).
-Its first appearance dates back to March 16, 1903 when Léon Gaumont registered the first version of the daisy (slightly resembling a sunflower), with the Elgé inscription in the center, French phonetic version of the founder's initials.
+Its first appearance dates back to 16 March 1903 when Léon Gaumont registered the first version of the daisy (slightly resembling a sunflower), with the Elgé inscription in the center, French phonetic version of the founder's initials.
 (L. G.) Elge was renamed Gaumont lorsque when the company was renamed Société des Établissements Gaumont in 1906.
-Léon Gaumont requires the brand to be present in “at least one scene from each strip and even two scenes".
+Léon Gaumont requires the brand to be present in "at least one scene from each strip and even two scenes".

 Throughout the decades the logo has been redesigned several times, but the daisy has always remained present, even though its significance has been largely forgotten.
 Following Gaumont-Franco-Film-Aubert's bankruptcy, Société Nouvelle des Établissements Gaumont recovered the 1906 monogram, though it wasn't until 1942, when the company returned to production with Le journal tombe à cinq heures that the company introduced a new logo.
 After the war, it absorbed its distribution subsidiary, Compagnie Parisienne de Location de Films (CPLF), by combining the globe from the company as part of its new identity.
 On screen, Gaumont Distribution adopted a theme composed by Marc Lanjean, film composer and cousin of company director Alain Poiré.